Qumulo/docs/_includes/content-reuse/admin-guides/s3-api/creating-managing-s3-access-keys.md

 The way in which Qumulo Core access keys let you access your Qumulo cluster makes the process similar to  the way in which [IAM Access Keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) let you access Amazon S3 resources.
 For this reason, applications that access objects stored in a Qumulo cluster can use the Qumulo S3 API similarly to the native Amazon S3 API.

 ### How S3 Access Keys work with Identities
 An S3 access key doesn't grant any additional permissions.
-It associates an S3 API request with a specific [identity](#identity) that the Qumulo cluster knows.
+It associates an S3 API request with a specific [identity](#identity) known to the Qumulo cluster.

 When Qumulo Core processes a request, it evaluates permissions by using the Qumulo ACL (QACL) mechanism that operates like the access control list (ACL) mechanism that all file system protocols use.
 When the QACL grants or denies permissions to an associated identity, it also grants or denies the same permissions to the request being processed.

 For more information, see [Managing Access to S3 Buckets in a Qumulo Cluster](managing-access-to-s3-buckets.html).

 ### How Qumulo Core Stores S3 Access Keys
 To authenticate S3 API requests, Qumulo Core retrieves existing access key pairs that it stores securely as configuration metadata in your Qumulo cluster.
-Qumulo Core encrypts secret access keys on disk and holds decrypted secret access keys in memory only while it processes a request.
+Qumulo Core encrypts secret access keys on disk and holds decrypted secret access keys in memory (only while it processes a request).

 {% capture secretAccessKeysOneTime %}Because (unlike _secret access keys)_ your _access key IDs_ aren't a cryptographic secret, Qumulo Core _can_ log and display access key IDs. {{site.s3.permissions.secretAccessKeys}}{% endcapture %}
 {% include important.html content=secretAccessKeysOneTime %}